pcaly626/kp_api/README.md

 5. Check the table

-Django has a adminstrator page to handle database tables.
+Django has a administrator page to handle database tables.
 First we need to create a superuser to access the table.

 `python manage.py createsuperuser`